buberdds/TwigDebugBundle/README.md

 TODO
 ==========
-Use DataCollector instead overriding Twig base_template_class
+Use DataCollector instead of overriding Twig base_template_class